Putnam-Parker Block: Putnam Building

 W.C.
 Putnam planned to replace the old hotel with a modern office building, but he died in 1906.
 The plans were eventually carried out by his brother, Edward K. Putnam.
 The Putnam Building was completed in 1910 by prominent Chicago contactor Gustav Wilke.
 The other structures on the block were renamed the North Putnam Buildings.
 This "was the first steel frame structure in Davenport that utilized the “tall” building design for an office building, relying on the steel frame structure to achieve its height, open floor plan, and large windows."
 A variety of retail and professional offices have been housed in the building over the years.
 Among them was the historical library of the Davenport Public Museum, now the Putnam Museum.
 H.E.
 Schraff Store occupied first-floor retail space from around 1928–1956, and men's clothing store Simon & Landauer from 1933 to 1964.
 The building contained 105 office spaces that housed some of the city's prominent attorneys, doctors, dentists, and businessmen.
 Entry into the offices was in the back of the building, off of Main Street.
 Two elevators served the upper floors.
 A major renovation of the building was completed in 1991 that upgraded the structure for modern office use.
 The local chamber of commerce moved their headquarters here about that time.
-In July 2017 another major renovation of the building was completed that created a boutique hotel named The Current Iowa.
+In July 2017, another major renovation of the building was completed that created a boutique hotel named The Current Iowa.

 M.L.
 Parker Building

 The M.L.
 Parker building was constructed by the prominent Chicago contracting firm George A. Fuller Company on the northwest corner of Brady and West Second Street in 1922.
 It was the only tall building in Davenport that housed a department store.
 The Fair Store opened before World War I and changed its name to the M.L.
 Parker Department Store in 1922.
 The W.C.
-Putnam Estate had reached a lease agreement with the store in 1916, but World War I and high building costs after the war delayed construction.
+Putnam Estate had reached a lease agreement with the store in 1916, but high building costs because of World War I delayed construction.
 Parker's occupied the entire building from February 14, 1923, until 1972.
 It was a major non-franchise company that operated a classic department store offering clothing, furniture, rugs, housewares and a toyland in the basement at Christmas.
 It was the city's largest department store during its existence, and claimed to be Iowa's largest department store at the time of this building's construction.
-In 1970 another Davenport department store, Peteresen Harned Von Maur, bought Parker's.
+In 1970, another Davenport department store, Peteresen Harned Von Maur, bought Parker's.
 They operated a budget outlet for their store here until 1974 after they closed Parker's.
 The upper floors of the building were converted into office space after that.
 Among the tenants in the office space were the accounting firm of McGladrey & Pullen, later RSM McGladrey, and Verizon operated a call center.
 The main floor retail space remained empty.